Enrolment on a Health Professional Programme and Fitness to Practise Regulations within the School of Life and Health Sciences

-As part of the admissions process, students enrolling onto certain programmes within the School of Life and Health Sciences at Aston University will be required to undertake an Enhanced Level Disclosure and Barring Service check.
-All positive checks will be reviewed by the School’s Disclosure and Barring Service Board and certain disclosures may result in restrictions being placed on the student during their studies or ultimately, in the withdrawal of an offer.
+As part of the admissions process, students enrolling onto certain programmes within the School of Life and Health Sciences at Aston University will be required to undertake an Enhanced Level Criminal Records Bureau check.
+All positive checks will be reviewed by the School’s Disclosure Barring Service Board and certain disclosures may result in restrictions being placed on the student during their studies or ultimately, in the withdrawal of an offer.

 Annual self-declarations will be required during the course of any affected programmes.
-In addition, the School reserves the right to request further Enhanced Disclosure and Barring Service Checks during the course of the programme.
+In addition, the School reserves the right to request further Enhanced Disclosure Barring Service checks during the course of the programme.
 Any new conduct issues may be referred to the School’s Fitness to Practise Committee for review.